citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 * A *cachaco* was a young man in 19th-century Bogotá.
 Elegant and gentlemanly, he was different from the period’s “dandy” because he was not particularly thought of as overly concerned with his appearance.
 * *Ñapangas* or *cintureras*: Mestiza or mulatta women who worked as peasants or domestic servants.
 According to Soledad Acosta de Samper in *Un chistoso de aldea* (1905), *cinturera* referred in the lowlands to women who wore skirts without bodices (Alzate, *Nuevo diccionario de americanismos*).

+## CONTRIBUTOR BIOS

+**Sara Abadía Alvarado** is a Colombian writer and educator.
+She studied Literature at Universidad de los Andes, where she first encountered the work of Soledad Acosta de Samper, an author with whom she continues to hold an ongoing dialogue.
+Her work has appeared in *070*, *NACLA*, and with Laguna Press.
+In 2023, she was selected for *Anthology III* of the New York Book Fair for her short story “Anamorfosis.” *En medio de una noche eterna* is her debut novel, written during her Master’s program in Creative Writing in Spanish at NYU, under the supervision and guidance of Rita Indiana, Amelia Bande, and Silvina López Medín.
+She currently lives in Boston, where she teaches theater to young people in East Boston.
+She writes with deliberate ambition and a sustained belief in literature’s power to outlast time.

+**Mariana Sanín A.** is an illustrator and designer from Colombia.
+She also likes writing poems, short stories and haikus for children (and grownups).